cguilloteau/cguilloteau.github.io/_pages/about.md

 News/Events
 ======

-**Sept.
-30, 2024 :** We are hiring a postodoctoral researcher (1 year, renewable) to work on temporal graph auto-encoders for anomaly detection in industrial internet of things.
+**Nov.
+2025 :** We are hiring a postdoctoral researcher (1 year) to work on Anomaly Localization in Industrial Internet of Things via Temporal Graph Auto-Encoders.
+See more on [Job Openings](jobs).
+**Nov.
+2025 :** We are hiring a research intern (M2, 6 months) to work on learning-based approaches for informed data completion: multi-scale spectral detection of Roscoff worms.
 See more on [Job Openings](jobs).